Ngineer101/minimalizt/src/content/blog/landing-page-builder-cms-vs-code.md

 In my career as a software engineer and technical leader, I’ve seen it all when it comes to landing pages - coded landing pages, CMS built, app builders, and various hybrid solutions.

 The concept of a landing page is so simple - every business (online or not) needs one in the digital age.
-And yet, it's still a problem that haven't been completely solved by one tool or platform.
+And yet, it's still a problem that hasn't been completely solved by one tool or platform.

-In this blog post I will share my experiences with these different approaches and the decision criteria I use to choose the right tool for the job.
+In this blog post, I will share my experiences with these different approaches and the criteria I use to select the right tool for the job.

 <small>(_\* I'm not affiliated with any of the tools mentioned in this blog post.
 This is a purely objective comparison based on my personal experience._)</small>

 ## My recent experience with landing pages

-When I started at [Swapfiets](https://swapfiets.nl/en-NL) 4 years ago, our landing page and bike pages were built in [Wordpress](https://wordpress.org).
-Then, due to limited functionality and knowledge within the company, we migrated to a custom built Next.js app where the landing pages and checkout flow could live on a single domain.
+When I started at [Swapfiets](https://swapfiets.nl/en-NL) 4 years ago, our landing page and bike pages were built in [WordPress](https://wordpress.org).
+Then, due to limited functionality and knowledge within the company, we migrated to a custom-built Next.js app where the landing pages and checkout flow could live on a single domain.
 This was ideal at the time since we had enough frontend developers to maintain the app and the entire flow was owned by our team.
 Now, we are back to using a CMS, this time [Framer](https://framer.com), in combination with Next.js for the checkout flow.
 This hybrid approach was chosen because there was a growing need from the marketing team to run their own experiments and have more freedom to build topic-specific landing pages for promotional campaigns or specific niches.

-At [Supermeme.ai](https://supermeme.ai) we started using a landing page builder and a separate blogging platform on our main domain, and hosted the Next.js app on a separate `app.*` domain.
-But, as we grew, we wanted to add search and meme editing functionality to the main domain for SEO purposes among other things.
-So we decided to build all the landing pages, search pages, meme editor and the rest of the main app in a single codebase.
+At [Supermeme.ai](https://supermeme.ai) we started using a landing page builder and a separate blogging platform on our main domain and hosted the Next.js app on a separate `app.*` domain.
+But as we grew, we wanted to add search and meme-editing functionality to the main domain for SEO purposes, among other things.
+So we decided to build all the landing pages, search pages, meme editor, and the rest of the main app in a single codebase.
 Now, everything lives in a Next.js monorepo.
-This is ideal because we can build free tools for marketing purposes and deploy it to our main domain for SEO benefits.
-And with the help of AI coding tools, even less technical team members can make changes to any content page without actually having to write code at all.
-Without AI coding tools, this would have been a much more complex process (and very impractical).
+This is ideal because we can build free tools for marketing purposes and deploy them to our main domain for SEO benefits.
+Even less technical team members can make changes to any content page without having to write code at all, thanks to AI coding tools.
+Without AI coding tools, this would have been a much more complex process and very impractical.

-Through these experiences I learned a lot about the different options and the decision criteria that go into choosing the right tool for the job.
+Through these experiences, I learned a lot about the different options and the criteria that go into choosing the right tool for the job.

 ## What are the considerations when creating a landing page?